Sandra Benitez: Life

+In 1975 she moved with her then husband and two sons to the suburbs of Minneapolis, Minnesota where she would remain for the rest of her life.
+After teaching and working as a translator she began seriously writing and in 1993, her first novel, A Place Where The Sea Remembers, was published by Coffee House Press.

+Benítez has received a Loft-McKnight Award of Distinction for fiction, a Jerome Foundation Travel and Study Grant as well as a 1992 Minnesota State Arts Board Fellowship.
+She was the Hispanic Mentor for The Loft Inroads Program from 1989 to 1992.
 In 1997 she was selected as the University of Minnesota Edelstein-Keller Distinguished Writer in Residence.
 In 1998 she did the Writers Community Residency for the YMCA National Writer’s Voice program.
 In the spring of 2001 she held the Knapp Chair in Humanities as Associate Professor of Creative Writing at the University of San Diego.